AyyAeos/E-commerce-application/README.md

 ```

-2. Update the db/environment same with the application.yml if using docker.
+2. Update the db/environment same with the application.yml if using docker in docker-compose.yml.
     ```bash
         server:
          environment: